ki-editor/merc/homepage/src/pitch2.md

 Also, unlike common programming languages, it is not necessary for a unquoted identifier to start with ASCII alphabets or underscore, it can also begins with dashes or ASCII digits.
 For instance, `0` and `-im_am_negative` are both valid unquoted identifiers.

-Quoted identifier is identical to JSON string, which begins and ends with double quotes (`"`), and the characters in between might contain escaped characters such as `\n` or `\u1234`.
-For instance, `"I have whitespaces"` is a valid quoted identifier.
+Quoted identifier is identical to string, string will be discussed in a later section.

 Syntax: